jaredjgebel/ux-portfolio/src/journal/category-personalization.md

 From my perspective, the primary disadvantage of the feature is the tiny image size - it's only 30 x 30 pixels.
 The small size is necessary to keep the image proportionate to the text and maximize the limited horizontal space.
 However, for anyone with limited vision, the image could very well appear as a blur.
 As someone without vision issues, it's already quite difficult to see.

 This is a fairly trivial example, but it does point to some novel uses of personalization.
 It makes me wonder how product labels, descriptions, and images could be customized as well.
-It'll be interesting to see how personalization -is further incorporated into products.
+It'll be interesting to see how personalization is further incorporated into products.